 Her focus as Superintendent is school safety; effective instruction, empowered teachers, and innovative curriculum; open and honest communication and development of an effective learning organization; increased graduation rate; and a school division known for management excellence and elegance.

 Assistant Superintendent for Teaching and Learning - Dr. Matt Hurt

 Dr. James Matthew Hurt holds a doctorate from East Tennessee State University.
 He also holds degrees from Radford University and Clinch Valley College (now the University of Virginia’s College at Wise).
 Before coming to Roanoke, he was the Director of Curriculum and Instruction at Wise County Public Schools.
 He has also held positions as Director of Technology/Testing, Assistant Principal, and Special Education Teacher for Wise County Public Schools.

-Deputy Superintendent for Operations
+Assistant Superintendent for Operations - Mr. Steve Barnett

 The department of Human Resources plans , develops and implements and organizational structure that promotes and supports success for all children through a system of shared decision making.
 The department also periodically guides comprehensive classification and compensation reviews, and provides an orderly system of compensation administration.
 The executive director develops strategic recruitment plans to include networking with outstanding institutions of higher education.
 The Human Resources department also provides support and facilitates organizational changes mandated by RCPS management.

 Executive Director for 6 - 12 Instruction - Dr. Julie Drewry